bootdotdev/blog/content/python/python-vs-julia.md

   - /img/800/statue_holding.webp
 ---

 Anyone who’s anyone in the tech world has heard of Python.
-It’s one of the most popular programming languages across the world, and it’s been near the top of rankings for years.
+It’s one of the most popular programming languages in the world, and it’s been near the top of developer popularity rankings for years.
 [Wired](https://www.wired.com/story/python-language-more-popular-than-ever/) reported that it’s tied for second with Java behind JavaScript.

 Julia, on the other hand, is the new kid on the block.
 The language is over 20 years younger than Python, and a lot of programmers have never heard of it.
 Is age all that matters when comparing Julia versus Python?
 No. The data science community has definitely developed a keen interest in Julia.